Exploring Target Representations for Masked Autoencoders: Property Analysis

 \paragraph{Unsupervised object detection.} We use unsupervised object localization to quantitatively evaluate the visual representation obtained by different models.
 We follow the evaluation practice proposed in~\cite{unsup-det} with Correct Localization (CorLoc) on POC-VOC 2012 trainval sets, except that we conduct feature decomposition via SVD instead of Laplacian since we observe more stable behaviors with SVD.
+We first compute singular value decomposition for the patch feature obtained by the ViT-B last block.
+Then a sign operation is applied on the first eigenvector, obtaining a binary mask of an image.
+We then take the bounding box around the largest connected component, which is more like the foreground object instead of the background.
+Correct localization (CorLoc) is used to measure the results, evaluated on POC-VOC 2012 trainval sets.
+A box is considered to have correctly identified an object if it has more than 50\% intersection-over-union with a ground truth bounding box.
 Quantitative results are demonstrated in \cref{tab:unsup-det}. \ourmethod using different teachers achieves very similar results, with students consistently outperforming their teachers.

 \paragraph{Training efficiency.} We compute the training time per epoch for different methods in \cref{tab:time}.
-With an asymmetric encoder-decoder architecture as the default setup, \ourmethod performs slower than MAE, but much faster than data2vec and BEiT.
+With an asymmetric encoder-decoder architecture (\textit{asym.}) as the default setup, \ourmethod performs slower than MAE, but much faster than data2vec and BEiT.
 Such advantage turns more significant with models of larger size.
-A vanilla architecture without the asymmetric design (colored gray), which lies crucial in distillation with data-richer teachers, yields a comparable pre-training efficiency with BEiT.